Post-Newtonian theory-inspired framework for characterizing eccentricity in gravitational waveforms: Methods

 To obtain a continuous representation of the envelopes $\xi^{\rm env}_{\rm p}(t)$ and $\xi^{\rm env}_{\rm a}(t)$, we first identify the discrete maxima $\xi^{\rm env}_{\rm p}(t_{\rm p})$ and minima $\xi^{\rm env}_{\rm a}(t_{\rm a})$ in the eccentric modulation functions, where $t_{\rm p}$ and $t_{\rm a}$ are the times corresponding to periastron and apastron, respectively.
 Our intuition is that the envelopes are linked to eccentricity, and hence should decay with time in a manner that's similar to Eq.~(\ref{eq:3PN_ecc}).
-Hence we fit both the numerically obtained values of $\xi^{\rm env}_{\rm p}(t_{\rm p})$ and $\xi^{\rm env}_{\rm a}(t_{\rm a})$ to the form in Eq.~(\ref{eq:3PN_ecc}), replacing the prefactor $e_{0,\rm 3PN}$ with $\xi_{{\rm p/a, }0,\rm 3PN}$ (where $\xi_{{\rm p/a, }0,\rm 3PN} \propto e_{0,\rm 3PN}$) with {\rm p/a} indicating periastron and apastron respectively.
-This fit will then involve only one free parameter, $\xi_{{\rm p/a, }0,\rm 3PN}$, for each envelope.
+Hence we fit both the numerically obtained values of $\xi^{\rm env}_{\rm p}(t_{\rm p})$ and $\xi^{\rm env}_{\rm a}(t_{\rm a})$ to the form in Eq.~(\ref{eq:3PN_ecc}), replacing the prefactor $e_{0,\rm 3PN}$ with $\xi^{\rm env}_{{\rm p/a, }0,\rm 3PN}$ (where $\xi^{\rm env}_{{\rm p/a, }0,\rm 3PN} \propto e_{0,\rm 3PN}$) with {\rm p/a} indicating periastron and apastron respectively.
+This fit will then involve only one free parameter, $\xi^{\rm env}_{{\rm p/a, }0,\rm 3PN}$, for each envelope.

 When we carry this through, we find that 3PN expressions are not sufficient to capture the time evolution close to the merger for highly eccentric binaries (see Figure \ref{fig:SXSBBH1371_diff_order_PNfit} later).
-Therefore, we incorporate an additional term in our fitting function and use the following ansatz for the eccentricity evolution, with $\xi_0$ representing the initial value of the envelop:
+Therefore, we incorporate an additional term in our fitting function and use the following ansatz for the eccentricity evolution (we discuss the motivation behind this choice in detail in Section~\ref{sec:pnorders}), with $\xi^{\rm env}_0$ representing the initial value of the envelop:

 where